nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 // >> {name: 'Kermit', print: f(){}}
 ```

-In this case, since the function is a method (i.e. it is attached to an object), the `this` keyword references the object that contains the method.
+In this case, since the function is a method (i.e. it is attached to an object), and the method is called as a property of the object, the `this` keyword references **the object that contains the method**.

 Now, let's create a function inside of a method.